DREDNES/WebSocket-chat-React-Socket.io/README.md

-*Websocket based group chat app built with socket.io, react and material-ui*
+*Websocket based group chat app with multiple chatrooms built with socket.io, react*

 Node.js WebSocket Chat App with Socket.io and React </b></a>